ASSNAKE/assnake/thoughts.md

 Dataset object
 SampleSet object - this object can include arbitrary amount of samples from any datasets, but most commonly ot is used to combine representative samples for one dataset.
 SequencingRun object

+# 17.01.2020
+Back again to the organisation of the plugin architecture